biolab/orange3/doc/widgets/data/datatable.md

 4. Values of continuous attributes can be visualized with bars; colors can be attributed to different classes.
 5. Data instances (rows) can be selected and sent to the widget's output channel.
 6. While auto-send is on, all changed will be automatically communicated to other widgets.
 Otherwise press '*Send Selected Rows*'.

 Example
 -------

-We used two **File** widgets to read the *iris* and *glass* data set (provided in Orange distribution), and send them to the **Data Table** widget.
+We used two **File** widgets to read the *Iris* and *Glass* data set (provided in Orange distribution), and send them to the **Data Table** widget.

 ![Example data table schema](images/DataTable-Schema.png)